RPGroup-PBoC/growth_limits/README.md

 To run the code used in this work, you will need to install the `prot` module. `prot` is a custom Python package written specifically for this project and contains an array of functions used for everything from stylizing the plots to computing cell volumes as a function of growth rate.
-The requirements can be installed by executing the folliwng command using `pip` in the command line:

-> pip install -r requirements.txt

 The software module itself can be installed locally by executing the command in the root directory,

 > pip install -e ./